 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Article Review Assignments (3)

 Each student will critically analyze 3 research articles that utilize biomechanical tools discussed in this course.
 Each article review assignment will be at least 2 pages (double spaced, 12-point font) and consist of the following sections: objectives, methods, results, summary, critique, and question/application.